silaskalmbach/Docker_RaspberryPi4_JupyterLab/README.md

 # JupyterLab for Raspberry Pi 4 (arm64, Docker)

 Minimal Dockerfile to run JupyterLab on an Raspberry Pi 4 (arm64).
-Preinstalled IPython and Ijavascript core.
+Preinstalled IPython and Ijavascript kernel.
 Well suited to include them in IoT services like Balena.

 ### Docker-Compose example, as it can also be found in the repository:
 ```yaml